 ‘You should have your marketing person call and qualify every inbound lead before handing it over.’

 At the time, I couldn’t believe any sales rep would want me—someone with no experience or enthusiasm for making sales calls—to be the first point of contact for a new prospect.
 Now, with the benefit of a few years I’ve come to understand that was a byproduct of the fact that, in many companies, sales teams simply don’t trust leads generated by marketing.
-There are a lot of reasons for this—lack of understanding what qualifies a lead to be and MQL or and SQL, too many leads coming in, etc— but it’s often because there’s no easy way to tell which leads are worth pursuing.
+There are a lot of reasons for this—lack of understanding what qualifies a lead to be a MQL (marketing qualified lead) or and SQL (sales qualified lead), too many leads coming in, etc— but it’s often because there’s no easy way to tell which leads are worth pursuing.